SolarCS/locust_proof_of_concept/README.md

 # HL7/MLLP load testing with locust

-This project aims to show a small proof of concept on how to load test an HL7 server using [locust](https://locust.io/).
+This project aims to showcase a small proof of concept on how to load test an HL7 server using [locust](https://locust.io/).

 ## HL7 mock server